mikewest/update-rfc6265/draft-west-update-rfc6265.md

 ## Weak Confidentiality

 Cookies do not provide isolation by port.
 If a cookie is readable by a service running on one port, the cookie is also readable by a service running on another port of the same server.
 If a cookie is writable by a service on one port, the cookie is also writable by a service running on another port of the same server.
-For this reason, servers SHOULD NOT both run mutually distrusting services on different ports of the same host and use cookies to store security- sensitive information.
+For this reason, servers SHOULD NOT both run mutually distrusting services on different ports of the same host and use cookies to store security-sensitive information.

 Cookies do not provide isolation by scheme.
 Although most commonly used with the http and https schemes, the cookies for a given host might also be available to other schemes, such as ftp and gopher.
-   Although this lack of isolation by scheme is most apparent in non- HTTP APIs that permit access to cookies (e.g., HTML's document.cookie API), the lack of isolation by scheme is actually present in requirements for processing cookies themselves (e.g., consider retrieving a URI with the gopher scheme via HTTP).
+Although this lack of isolation by scheme is most apparent in non-HTTP APIs that permit access to cookies (e.g., HTML's `document.cookie` API), the lack of isolation by scheme is actually present in requirements for processing cookies themselves (e.g., consider retrieving a URI with the gopher scheme via HTTP).

 Cookies do not always provide isolation by path.
-Although the network-level protocol does not send cookies stored for one path to another, some user agents expose cookies via non-HTTP APIs, such as HTML's document.cookie API.
+Although the network-level protocol does not send cookies stored for one path to another, some user agents expose cookies via non-HTTP APIs, such as HTML's `document.cookie` API.
 Because some of these user agents (e.g., web browsers) do not isolate resources received from different paths, a resource retrieved from one path might be able to access cookies stored for another path.

 ## Weak Integrity